Pre-departure check list

 What to Bring

 Students are often surprised by how strict Australian Customs Services and quarantine can be.
 If you're in doubt about whether your goods are prohibited or not, declare it anyway on the Incoming Passenger Card which you will receive on the plane.
 Students have received on the spot fines for not declaring items.
-Explanatory information can be found on the Department of Immigration and Border Protection site: Arriving into Australia.
+Explanatory information can be found on the Department of Home Affairs site: Arriving into Australia.

 Baggage allowances flying into Australia will vary according to your carrier, flight class and country of origin.
 Please check with your carrier prior to departure.
 Economy passengers are generally permitted 1 x checked luggage (20kg) and 1 x carry-on (7kg) for international flights.
 This will significantly limit the amount of things you can bring, especially if you will fly within Australia to get to your final destination.
 Therefore, it is essential to think the packing process through very carefully.
 You will be able to purchase most things upon arrival in Australia but the price may be higher than in your own country.

 You will need to make sure you have enough funds to support you when you first arrive.
 It is recommended that you have approximately AU$2500 to AU$3000 available for the first two to three weeks to pay for temporary accommodation and transport.
 You should bring most of this money as either Traveller’s Cheques or on an international credit card.
 Traveller’s Cheques can be cashed at any bank or currency exchange in Australia.

 Please note that it is not safe to bring large sums of cash with you!
 Lost credit cards or traveller’s cheques can be replaced, but very few travel insurance companies will replace lost or stolen cash.
 Do not ask someone you have just met to handle your cash for you or to take your cash to make payments for you, not even someone who may indicate they are studying at the same education institution.